 We are developing second sources for all critical materials.
-We have qualified a second source for the transducer array subassemblies and transducer array finished assemblies.
-These sources are able to ship product for use outside of the United States and will be able to ship product for use within the United States pending regulatory approval.
-As noted above, we have qualified a second source for the transducer array ceramic discs and plan to accept the first production shipments in the first half of 2017.
-We anticipate that the diversification of the supply chain will both ensure a continuity of supply and reduce costs.
+We have qualified and entered into supply agreements with second source third party manufacturing partners for the transducer array subassemblies and transducer array final assemblies.
+They are currently approved to ship transducer array subassemblies for use in the United States and the EU and will be able to ship product for use in Japan pending regulatory approval.
+In addition, they are approved to ship transducer array final assemblies for use in the EU and will be able to ship product for use in the United States and Japan pending regulatory approval.
+We anticipate that the diversification of our supply chain will both ensure a continuity of supply and reduce costs.